The Karolinska Institutet (KI) is a research-led Swedish medical university in the Stockholm area, with visiting addresses in Solna and Huddinge.

 Step 2.
 Search Courses and Programs

-Sweden has a huge selection of courses and programs to choose from.
-In this case, as you have already decided on Karolinska Institute, you can directly look up the Karolinska Institute, to browse the available courses and programs.
-You may also use this link to check out the programs available at KI on the university website.
+Sweden has a wide selection of courses and programs to choose from.
+Since you have already decided on Karolinska Institutet, you can search for programs at Universityadmissions.se or browse the programs and courses available at KI on the university website.

 Step 3.
 Rank your Selections